 Facts About “State Takeover” Of Our Schools

-As has been widely reported, Sacramento City Unified Schools are projected to run out of cash in November.
-Unless significant spending cuts are made by June to balance the budget and meet state required reserve levels, the district will be taken over.
+As has been widely reported, Sacramento City Unified Schools are projected to run out of cash.
+Unless significant spending cuts are made to balance the budget and meet state required reserve levels, the district will be taken over.
 This situation has understandably prompted many questions about what a takeover* would mean.
 The facts below explain what insolvency and takeover would mean for our schools.

 There would be less money to spend on students.